ArchangeLillith/knitters-fren/README.md

 I've found it challenging to know which of my patterns I'm looking for based on file name alone, and sometimes I forget I have a really pretty pattern I haven't used in a while.
 I'm hoping with the addition of pictures that I can more easily find what I'm looking for, and with the featured section rotating on every load I'll be exposed to more patterns!

-As this website gets deployed and there are more users, I'm also hoping we can make a positive enviornment that people can share wonderful patterns they've used and it becomes a place that knitters can find wonderful new patterns to try.
+As this website gets deployed and there are more users, I'm also hoping I can make a positive enviornment that people can share wonderful patterns they've used and it becomes a place that knitters can find wonderful new patterns to try.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>